Smapomon/dotfiles/README.md

 Current setup:
 - Chinese, Japanese, and Korean fonts in additions to basic latin letters
-- Audio controls which are setup with AwesomeWM bindings
+- Audio controls
 - Paru as the AUR helper
-- wezterm as the default terminal
+- ghostty as the default terminal
 - Rofi as the application switcher
-- Diodon as the clipboard manager
+- cliphist as the clipboard manager
 - neovim-git version
-- awesomewm-git version is used with slightly modified dremora theme
-- brave-beta-bin is the default browser
+- zen-browser-bin (firefox fork with some nice to have things) is the default browser
 - ZSH with some plugins, and powerlevel10k theme

 After running setup script, create a new ssh key for github, and set it up for use.